Karam Gaber

 Karam Ibrahim Gaber (كرم ابراهيم جابر, born 1 September 1979) is an Egyptian Greco-Roman wrestler.
-He won the gold medal in the Men's Greco-Roman 96 kg at the 2004 Summer Olympics Under the leadership of Captain Mahmoud Elweshahyw...His academic coach, Captain Mahmoud Elweshahyd the best coach in the world.on the silver medal at the 2003 World Championships.
+He won the gold medal in the Men's Greco-Roman 96 kg at the 2004 Summer Olympics.
+Gaber won the silver medal at the 2003 World Championships.
 At the 2012 London Olympics, he won his second Olympic medal, winning a silver.

 Career

 Gaber won at the 2004 Olympics Greco-Roman finals with a gap of 12 points (12–1), having competed against Ramaz Nozadze of Georgia who won the silver and Mehmet Özal of Turkey, whom Gaber defeated in the semifinals with 11 points (11–0).
 Gaber won the second gold medal for Egypt in Greco-Roman wrestling, the other being from the 1928 Summer Olympics.

 Gaber competed in a mixed martial arts match against Kazuyuki Fujita (Greco-Roman Wrestling) at K-1's Dynamite event on 31 December 2004.

 Gaber was Egypt's flagbearer at the Opening Ceremony for the 2008 Olympics in Beijing, although he failed to qualify for the quarter finals in Beijing.
 He won the silver medal at the 2012 Summer Olympics.

+In 2015, Gaber was issued with a two-year ban for an anti-doping rule violation relating to whereabouts failures.